kabuk-style/.github/.github/pull_request_template.md

 - [ ]

-## What do you want to review deeply?
+## What do you want to be reviewed deeply?

 ## Anything else?